Bernadette Meehan

+Bernadette M. Meehan (/ˈmiːən/) is an American diplomat who was the United States ambassador to Chile from 2022 to 2025.
+She has been the chief executive officer (CEO) of the Wikimedia Foundation since January 20, 2026.

 Early life and education

-Meehan was born in the Bronx, raised in Pleasantville, New York and graduated from Kennedy Catholic High School in Somers.
-She graduated from Boston College with a Bachelor of Arts degree in political science.
-After graduation she worked on Wall Street, first at JPMorgan Chase and then Lehman Brothers.
-She later joined the United States Foreign Service.
+Meehan was born in The Bronx, raised in Pleasantville, New York, and graduated from Kennedy Catholic High School in Somers, New York in 1993.
+At 16, she moved to Río Gallegos, Argentina, as a high school exchange student.
+She graduated from Boston College with a bachelor's degree in political science.